ibm-cloud-docs/CDN/basic-functions.md

 {:important: .important}
 {:warning: .warning}
 {:download: .download}
+{:help: data-hd-content-type='help'}
+{:support: data-reuse='support'}

 # Getting your CDN to Running status
 {: #getting-your-cdn-to-running-status}
+{: help}
+{: support}

 Learn how to get your CDN to a RUNNING state by following these guidelines.
 This document also tells you how to start and stop your CDN.

 ## Get to Running
 {: #get-to-running}

-Once you've created a CDN, it appears on your CDN dashboard.
+After you've created a CDN, it appears on your CDN dashboard.
 Here, the name of your CDN is shown, the Origin, the Provider, and the status.

  ![Mapping list screen capture](images/mapping-list.png)